EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 personDF4.show()
 ```

-Lets create a new cell to modify the silver table with the resulting dataframe.
+Let's create a new cell to modify the silver table with the resulting dataframe.

 ```python
 #Update Silver Table
 personDF4.write.mode("overwrite").format("delta").option("overwriteSchema", "true").save(personSilverTablePath)
 ```

-In a new cell lets group by the data by PersonType and EmailPromotion, counting the elements in each group and sorting the result by EmailPromotion.
+In a new cell let's group by the data by PersonType and EmailPromotion, counting the elements in each group and sorting the result by EmailPromotion.

 ```python
 personDF5 = personDF4.groupBy("PersonType", "EmailPromotion").count().sort("EmailPromotion")
 personDF5.show()
 ```

-And in the last cell lets save the result in the Golden folder.
+And in the last cell let's save the result in the Golden folder.

 ```python
 #Save Gold table